-Stories in the press burnished and consecrated the old image, and what better model than “Britain’s most distinguished licensee”.
-She was no less a Prime Minister’s socially prominent daughter, Ishbel MacDonald.
+The fashion then was perhaps rivalled only by the Irish pub craze of the last 30 years.
+Stories in the press burnished and consecrated the older image, and what better model than “Britain’s most distinguished licensee”.
+She was no less a Prime Minister’s socially-prominent daughter, Ishbel MacDonald.

 Note re image: Image above was sourced as noted and linked in the text.
 All intellectual property therein belongs solely to the lawful owner, as applicable.
 Image used for educational and historical purposes, and for fair comment.
 All feedback welcomed.